Welcome to the Technische Hochschule Nürnberg – Your exchange semester begins here!

 Semester schedule and deadlines:

-• The official dates for the winter semester are 1 Oct 2024 - 14 Mar 2025.
-The examination period usually ends around 14 February.
+• The official dates for the summer semester are 15 March - 30 September 2026.
+The examination period usually ends at the end of July.
 After exams are over, students may depart.

 Applying